Music, Art and Drama

 In Years 7 to 9 we cover a comprehensive history of Western Music from the Medieval period to the Music of the 21st Century.
 This is complimented by a range of World Music projects.
 The key skills are in composing, appraising and performing.

 In Years 10 and 11, Music has become increasingly popular over the past 3 years as a GSCE subject.
-We follow the AQA syllabus which allows students to explore extended composition, solo and ensemble performances and detailed listening and appraising components.
-In Years 12 and 13, we offer A Level Music, preparing our students for entrance into the best universities and Music conservatoires in the world.
+We follow the Cambridge IGCSE syllabus which allows students to explore composition, solo and ensemble performance and detailed listening and appraising components.
+In Years 12 and 13, we offer A Level Music (Edexcel), preparing our students for entrance into the best universities and Music conservatoires in the world.

 We have very well-resourced facilities, complete with a recently commissioned Gamelan, fully furnished technology suite, large ensemble rehearsal room, sound-proofed practice suites and a set of African drums, purchased from a Fair Trade village near Guinée Conakry.